bruceoutdoors/postgres-bigquery-cdc-example/README.md

                  --project=crafty-apex-264713
                 "

-# Dataflow Runner (Doesn't Work.
-For some reason it keeps trying to access the Kafka instance while sending the job)
+# Dataflow Runner (Must be executed from where it can access Kafka)
+# Doesn't work... java.io.IOException: Reader-0: Timeout while initializing partition 'dbserver1.inventory.customers-0
+'.
+Kafka
-mvn compile exec:java \
+ client may not be able to connect to servers. mvn compile exec:java \
     -P dataflow-runner \
     -Dexec.mainClass=bruceoutdoors.beam.examples.PostgresCDCBigQuery \